Load from External Kafka

 After you have defined a graph schema, you can create a loading job, specify your data sources, and run the job to load data.

-The steps are similar whether you are loading from local files, from cloud storage, or any of the other supported sources.
+The steps for loading from local files, cloud storage, or any other supported sources are similar.
 We will call out whether a particular step is common for all loading or specific to a data source or loading mode.

 Example Schema